The Baker's Table

 Calories: 416kcalCarbohydrates: 55gProtein: 4gFat: 20gSaturated Fat: 12gPolyunsaturated Fat: 1gMonounsaturated Fat: 5gTrans Fat: 1gCholesterol: 98mgSodium: 516mgPotassium: 87mgFiber: 1gSugar: 34gVitamin A: 640IUCalcium: 35mgIron: 1mg

-Keyword fall baking, fall desserts, maple custard, maple custard dessert, nut-free, nut-free desserts, shortbread bars, shortbread maple bars
+Keyword baked goods, creamy, easy, fall baking, fall desserts, maple custard, maple custard dessert, nut-free, nut-free desserts, rich, shortbread bars, shortbread maple bars

 What to Bake Next